|WMADD 4815||HTML / CSS 1|

 For the midterm, you will be given a layout to build within two hours.

-The remaining time will be devoted to the learning how to make our own grids.
+The remaining class time will be devoted to the CSS Positioning property.

 Scalable Vector Graphics (SVG)

 Smart & efficient authoring

 - Emmet CheatSheet